Harry Bunn: Bury

 Having been linked with a move away from Huddersfield Town, Bunn joined League One side Bury, signing a three–year contract on 4 August 2017.
 Upon joining the club, he said he had been motivated by the opportunity to play regular first team football.
 He made his debut for Bury in a 1–0 loss to Sunderland in the first round of the League Cup on 10 August 2017.

 On 28 August 2018, Bunn joined League One Southend United on a season long loan.

 Bunn was left without a club after Bury went out of business in August 2019.

 Kilmarnock

 On 15 January 2020, Bunn joined Scottish Premiership side Kilmarnock on a contract until the end of the 2019–20 season.
 He left the club at the end of the season.

 York City

 On 14 August 2020, Bunn joined National League North side York City.

 Scunthorpe United

-On 23 July 2021 Bunn signed for Scunthorpe United on a one year contract.
+On 23 July 2021 Bunn signed for Scunthorpe United on a one-year contract.

-Buxton
+Non-League

-Harry Bunn has been transferred to Buxton.
-Harry Bunn now has a contract until 30th June 2023 signed on 6th August 2022.
+Harry Bunn was transferred to Buxton.
+He had a contract until 30 June 2023 signed on 6 August 2022.
+After leaving Buxton he joined Hyde United.